davidmeredith/devsGuidebook/devGuidebook.md

 ##### To Garbage Collect or Not To GC

-For certain types of programming, e.g. numerical algorithm development, HPC and when squeezing software into tight spaces such as embedded systems, a Garbage Collected (GC) language probably isn’t the best choice - a GC adds extra memory, disk, and CPU requirement.
+For certain types of programming, e.g. numerical algorithm development, HPC, and when squeezing software into tight spaces such as embedded systems, a Garbage Collected (GC) language probably isn’t the best choice - a GC adds extra memory, disk, and CPU requirement.
 Therefore, venerable manual memory managed languages without a runtime such as C/C++/Fortran are still a good choice.
 Newer memory safe languages such as Zig, Rust, Mojo, Julia are interesting and relevant in this space, but I do not have enough hard-won experience in these languages to recommend them or not.

  For most other types of software development such as full-stack, enterprise, web services, mobile, and general-purpose programming, I do recommend using a memory safe language and this implies having a GC for the majority of languages (apart from Rust).
 There is a recognised shift in industry away from memory unsafe languages as the vast majority Common Vulnerability Exploits (CVEs) stem from unsafe memory language exploits, causing organisations such as [Google](https://security.googleblog.com/2022/12/memory-safe-languages-in-android-13.html) (for Android), [NSA and Microsoft to urge the use of memory-safe languages](https://www.theregister.com/2022/11/11/nsa_urges_orgs_to_use/), [DARPA through its 'TRACTOR' programme (Translating All C to Rust), and the US Gov](https://www.darpa.mil/research/programs/translating-all-c-to-rust) for all its  governmental projects to start all new projects in a memory safe language.